 - Calcium – 59.3 mg.
 Calcium is a mineral that is essential for forming strong bone tissues.
 It is beneficial for guinea pigs only when they are young and still growing.
-But, once the cavy is fully grown, this mineral damages their urinary systems.

 - Magnesium – 3%.
-Magnesium keeps all muscle tissues healthy, the heart muscle as well, removes pains all over the body and protects against heart diseases and diabetes.
+Magnesium keeps all muscle tissues healthy, the heart muscle as well, removes pains all over the body, and protects against heart diseases and diabetes.

-- Urinary complications – the calcium in tortillas will create many urinary complications for the guinea pig.
-There is the risk of bladder and kidney stones, painful urination, blood in the urine and even frequent urinary infections.
+- Urinary complications – The calcium in tortillas will create many urinary complications for the guinea pig.
+There is the risk of bladder and kidney stones, painful urination, blood in the urine, and even frequent urinary infections.
 If not cured in time, it can progress and result in renal failure, which is fatal.

-- Bad digestion – the tortillas also have sugar, although not too much.
+- Bad digestion – The tortillas also have sugar, although not too much.
 Still, the sugars are not well digested by guinea pigs.
 They cause cramps, gasses, and indigestion.

 - Weight increase – this food is quite rich in calories, and carbs too.
 The high-calorie content and the high amount of carbs will certainly change the healthy weight of the guinea pig.
-The carbs are especially known for causing rapid weight gain, and tortillas have loads of it!

-- Processed food – they can have serious digestion problems from consuming any type of processed food.
+- Processed food – They can have serious digestion problems from consuming any type of processed food.
 Simply avoid feeding them to guinea pigs at all costs.

 Quick Facts on Tortillas

-- The name ‘tortilla’ means ‘cake’ and it derives from the Spanish word for cake, ‘torta’.
+- The name ‘tortilla’ means ‘cake’ and it derives from the Spanish word for cake, ‘torta.’

 - The dough for tortillas can be in various colors too!
 In Mexico and Guatemala, they prepare the dough in 3 colors; yellow, blue, and white.